cdl-geneseo/geneseo-dictionary/S/Subtoga.md

 # Subtoga

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Subtoga

 Created by  Unknown User (met6), last modified on Nov 23, 2008

 A portmanteau of Saratoga terrace and Steuben residence halls, since they share an RD.